hallambaker/Mathematical-Mesh/Web/Guide/key.md

 ````
 >key nonce /bits=256
-NADW-K4GA-6YMN-WANG-TYWJ-AL7Y-PKLT-P4DP-THAD-TRCR-HASG-QK4N-F2TQ-E
+NBU3-EP3E-RPZJ-QOTL-JWDR-5X32-AAKO-3GFX-2ACH-GXWA-BSIX-MIJE-KRKD-4
 ````

-Secrets are generated using the `key secret` in the same way:
+Secrets are generated in the same way using the command `key secret` :

 ````
 >key secret
-EDD5-2ILE-MYZT-GXC3-EG72-JGBJ-O3MQ
+EASL-RTEE-QFUF-SFDQ-IUOB-HOS3-5BEQ
 ````

 The Base32 presentation of a secret value will always begin with the letter E.